koii-network/docs/develop/encryption/ethereum-encryption.md

 ## New Ethereum Keypair

-Generate a new ethereum-identity with privateKey and publicKey.
+Generate a new ethereum-identity with a private key and public key.

+We'd be using the [eth-crypto library](https://www.npmjs.com/package/eth-crypto#decryptwithprivatekey).

 ```js
 const EthCrypto = require("eth-crypto");